 - Breakfast: An assortment of fruit like blue berries, blackberries, raspberries and oranges.
 I buy berries when on sale.
 If not, I stick to bananas and oranges, etc.

 - Lunch: I eat a large green salad, beans and potato

 - Dinner: I eat beans, potato and steamed broccoli

 - For snacks: Fruit

 It’s nice once in a while not cooking and having others prepare your meals for you.
-It’s relatively cheap, too.
-I mean, compared to other sit in restaurants.
-It is though much cheaper to do your own cooking, and I believe healthier depending upon what things you cook.
-Other than rice bowls, we don’t eat out.
+It’s relatively cheap compared to other sit in restaurants.
+It is though much cheaper to do your own cooking, and healthier depending upon what things you cook.
+Other than picking up an occasional rice bowl, we don’t eat out.

 Note- consult your doctor before you change your diet.